swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ### Colour Palette

-The choice of these colours attracted me for its boldness, especially the tone of blue, green and orange which I felt would initially work and having alternated these, I was satified with my final decision.
-The focal colours will be used on the website is primarily the blue and green.
-For the buttons and modal, I thought it was appropriate to use the orange.

 ![BSL Fingerspelling Game Colour Palette](assets/images/bsl-colour-palette.png)

+The choice of these generated colours attracted me for its boldness, especially the tone of blue, green and orange which I felt would initially work and complemented towards the idea which having alternated these within my wireframes, I was satified with my final decision.
+The focal colours will be used on the website is primarily the green and turquoise blue whereby #BDBF09 will be used within the main content and
+#2292A4 will be applied to the footer which are both separate elements.

+For the buttons, I thought it was appropriate to use the orange (#D96C06) with a tone of white (#F5EFED) which having sensibly checked through [Accessible Colors](https://accessible-colors.com) it was advised that as long as the text was in bold weight, this was deemed as acceptable.

+Separately, in relation to the modals, I was conscious of not overpowering the background colour by utilising the orange (#D96C06) as it may be perceived as a warning alert message, therefore I took the sensible decision to have a white (#F5EFED) background, then utilise the orange (#D96C06) for the border with a turquoise blue (#2292A4) as the font colour.
+I had intended in wanting to apply the fluorescent green (#BDBF09) as the font colour, to give an element of positivity in various messages, however, much to my disappointment Accessible Colours deemed this as a fail.

+### Typography